Treatment by thermal ablation – The battery-operated model

 The lightweight (weight, ~250 g) compact variety of thermal ablator is powered by a rechargeable lithium-ion battery.
 The machine has a built-in light to visualize the cervix and an activation button to switch it on and off.
 The machine can be pre-set to different treatment timings (20 s, 30 s, or 40 s) and the desired temperature (100 °C).
 The procedure timing is automated, which means that treatment automatically stops at the end of the pre-set time and there is a visual and audible indicator.
 The machine includes multiple reusable probes with tips of 16 mm and 19 mm in diameter.
 The tip may be flat or have a small projection (nipple) at its centre.
 The probe can be fitted to the machine by the probe connector, which is covered with a silicone cap when the machine is not in use.
 A battery charger is included in the pack.

-Step 1.
-Charging the battery
+Step 1: Charging the battery

 Insert a charged battery into the handle of the unit by pushing the battery into place until you feel the locking tabs snap (the battery can be inserted only when correctly orientated).
-Select the probe of desired size and remove the silicone cover from the connector.
+Select the probe of the desired size, and remove the silicone cover from the connector.
 Insert the probe connector into the front of the unit.
 Ensure that the probe is tightly inserted.
 If the probe is not securely connected, the machine will power on briefly and shut itself off.